Dreaming381/TextMeshDOTS/README.md

     2. you want to include the font files into your build
   - To use `System Fonts`, you can drop the `ttf` and `otf` files anywhere in your project.
 Unity cannot be stopped converting this to a `font` asset, but this font asset is actually not needed and all information in it will be ignored.
 Drop the `Font` assets you wish to use in a given TextRender into the `Fonts` list.
+Utilizing harfbuzz, the backer will fetch requiered data directly from the native `ttf` or `otf`file to be able to find the font at runtime on the device.
   - To include the font files into your build, create under `Assets` a subfolder called `StreamingAssets`.
 Drag and drop all `ttf` and `otf` files you intend to use there.
 You can organize fonts in further subfolders as you wish.
 Drag and drop all font files you wish to use in a given TextRender into the `Fonts` list.
-  - Please note, that pretty much any font such as "Arial" in Windows is actually multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
-There can be many more.
-You need all of them to enable TextMeshDOTS to automatically select the right font when you apply FontStyles either via the buttons on the TextRenderer, or via richtext tags such as \<b\>, \<i> or \<font\> to explicitly select a font.
+  - Please note, that pretty much any font such as "Arial" in Windows actually constists of multiple font files (e.g. one for `regular`, one for `bold`, one for `italic`, one for `bold italic`.
+There can be many more to provide variations of font width
+  - (regular, condensed etc) and weigth (Sembibold, Black etc).
+You need all of these files to enable TextMeshDOTS to automatically select the right font when you apply FontStyles.
+Fontsyles are changed either using the buttons on the TextRenderer, or via richtext tags such as \<b\>, \<i>.
+Alternatively \<font\> can be used to explicitly select a font.
     TextMeshDOTS can simulate bold and italic when those variants are missing, but this should be the exception and not the default.
   - Type in some text or rich text
   -	You should now see the text